 Monday Charles is missing, and only Claudia seems to notice.
 Claudia and Monday have always been inseparable--more sisters than friends.
 So when Monday doesn't turn up for the first day of school, Claudia's worried.
 When she doesn't show for the second day, or second week, Claudia knows that something is wrong.
-Monday wouldn't just leave her to endure tests and bullies alone.
-Not after last year's rumors and not with her grades on the line.
 Now Claudia needs her best--and only--friend more than ever.
 But Monday's mother refuses to give Claudia a straight answer, and Monday's sister April is even less help.
 As Claudia digs deeper into her friend's disappearance, she discovers that no one seems to remember the last time they saw Monday.
 How can a teenage girl just vanish without anyone noticing that she's gone?

 *Book available on Learning Ally

 Leigh Chen Sanders is absolutely certain about one thing: When her mother died by suicide, she turned into a bird.
 Leigh, who is half Asian and half white, travels to Taiwan to meet her maternal grandparents for the first time.
 There, she is determined to find her mother, the bird.
 In her search, she winds up chasing after ghosts, uncovering family secrets, and forging a new relationship with her grandparents.
 And as she grieves, she must try to reconcile the fact that on the same day she kissed her best friend and longtime secret crush, Axel, her mother was taking her own life.